Canarie-Sensor-RPI/geocens-js-api/README.markdown

 This is a Leaflet function that is designed to add data from GeoCENS JS API data sources.
 It can be used on multiple input types:

-		// A single OGC SOS observation.
-Returns a Leaflet Marker.
+		// A single OGC SOS observation
 		L.geocens(observation);

-		// An array of OGC SOS observations.
-Returns a Leaflet FeatureGroup containing Leaflet Markers.
+		// An array of OGC SOS observations L.geocens(observations);
-		L.geocens(observations);

-		// A single GeoCENS Data Service datastream.
-Returns a Leaflet Marker.
+		// A single GeoCENS Data Service datastream L.geocens(datastream);
-		L.geocens(datastream);

-		// An array of GeoCENS Data Service datastreams.
-Returns a Leaflet FeatureGroup containing Leaflet Markers.
+		// An array of GeoCENS Data Service datastreams L.geocens(datastreams);
-		L.geocens(datastreams);

-As noted above, Inputting a single item will return a single output.
-Inputting an array of items will return a FeatureGroup.
+All instances will return a Leaflet FeatureGroup.

 The function also supports an options input, allowing the markers and popups to be customized.
 Modifying these will override the defaults.